 On behalf of the Board of Directors, I would like to take this opportunity to express my appreciation to all employees who devoted themselves to the Group during the past year.
 Their contributions are unfailing and most instrumental to the success of the Group.
-In addition, I would like to welcome Mr. Desmond Chum Kwan-yue and Mr. Ronald Montalto who joined the Group as Independent Non-executive Directors in March 2009 and in April 2009 respectively.
+Moreover, I would like to welcome Mr. Bernie Ting Wai-cheung who joined the Group as Non-executive Director in July 2010.
+In addition, Dr. Dennis Ting Hok-shou has resigned the Non-executive Chairman of the Group in July 2010.
+I would like to thank Dr. Dennis Ting Hok-shou for his invaluable contributions over the years.
 I also take this opportunity to extend our gratitude to our customers, suppliers, business partners and shareholders for their steadfast support of the Group.